UCUCDUH/pols_501_wi16/notes/references.md

 - Regression Models
 - OpenIntro Stats

-# Papers for Replication or Assignments
+# Papers for Data Replication or Assignments

 - Devil in the Details http://www.nyu.edu/projects/beber/files/Beber_Scacco_The_Devil_Is_in_the_Digits.pdf.
 Beber and Scacco on Iran election (Hattip: Dartmouth GOV10)
 - Gledisch and Ruggeri (2010) "Political opportunity structures, democracy, and civil war" *JPR* http://jpr.sagepub.com/content/47/3/299.full.pdf (Hattip: Dartmouth GOV10)